Watch Taking a Sledgehammer to Bottlenecks πŸŽ₯ as Ruth & Steph show how AI actually fixes margins.

 Optimisation algorithms β€” combined with AI to handle real-world constraints and edge cases β€” find the near-optimal solution automatically, every time.

-GoSmarter application: Cutting Optimiser uses mathematical optimisation to generate cut lists for long products (rebar, sections, beams, tube, bar).
+GoSmarter application: Cutting Plans uses mathematical optimisation to generate cut lists for long products (rebar, sections, beams, tube, bar).
 Tested in production at Midland Steel: scrap rates reduced by 50%.

 3. Surfacing the right information at the right moment